-In the 18 months from when we originally released our report on rural cooperatives, we have seen a tremendous increase in attention on cooperatives as a key approach for dramatically improving rural Internet access.
+Since we originally released our report on rural cooperatives in 2017, we have seen a tremendous increase in attention on cooperatives as a key approach for dramatically improving rural Internet access.
 Many cooperatives have become more aggressive in building next-generation networks for their member-owners and their neighbors.
 This updated report reflects the latest data we could gather on this essential movement.

-As of December 2019, we've added a new map that shows the current areas covered by fiber networks run by cooperatives, as well as areas they are predicted to expand service.

-Rural regions in the United States largely lack high-quality Internet access, a fact that is well known with various solutions publicly discussed at both the state and federal level.
+As of May 2020, we've added a new map that shows the current areas covered by fiber networks run by cooperatives, as well as areas where they are currently building out and have committed to expand service.
+Rural regions in the United States largely lack high-quality Internet access, a fact that is well known and to which with various solutions are publicly discussed at both the state and federal level.
 However, too few have noticed that a substantial minority of rural areas actually have Internet infrastructure that is better than what metro regions have on average.
-Locally-rooted infrastructure cooperatives have already invested significantly in fiber optic networks and are an under-appreciated tool for expanding access rapidly in a fiscally-responsible manner across rural America.
+Locally-rooted infrastructure cooperatives have already invested significantly in fiber optic networks and are an under-appreciated tool for expanding access rapidly in a fiscallyresponsible manner across rural America.